The Old Fashioned has the distinction of being "one of the manliest drinks you can order and something your Grandmother drank."

 The best Old Fashioned I ever had was at Employees Only, a little restaurant in New York's West Village.
-Having stuck to my guns as a "neat" guy, I decided to give theirs a try after our waiter recommended it.
+Having stuck to my guns as a straight up alcohol kinda guy, I decided to give theirs a try after our waiter recommended it.

 Testing several recipes on my own I settled on this old classic via Dushan Zaric.
 He happens to be the co-owner of Employees Only.
 Perfect.

 When it comes to an Old Fashioned, I have a few preferences.